 About Olustee Battlefield Historic State Park

 On 20 February 1864 at Olustee Battlefield, Union and Confederate troops clashed for five hours in what became Florida’s largest battle during the American Civil War.

-Discover the major Civil War battlefields, from Gettysburg to Brice’s Crossroads Battlefield and more, includes an interactive map of battlefields of the American Civil War.
+Discover the most interesting Civil War locations to visit, from Fort Sumter to the Museum of the Civil War Soldier and more, includes an interactive map of Civil War sites.